plsanu/Vehicle-Service-Management-System---Multiple-Cookie-Stealing-Leads-to-Full-Account-Takeover/README.md

 12. Check the cookie values and change the PHPSESSID value to copied PHPSESSID value.
 13. Now access the admin panel http://localhost/vehicle_service/admin
 14. Successfully loggedin to the account.
 Account Takeover Successful.

+### Impact:
+An attacker upload malicious html file it redirects to the third party website and cookies are exposed in the request.
+It leads to Full Account Takeover.

+### Mitigation:
+It is recommended to validate the file upload functionality and Perform Secondary Checks in the session.